8 Smart Ways to Use Your Credit Cards in a Recession

 Check with your credit card issuer for updates to rewards or benefits, which may shift toward essentials like gas or groceries during a recession.
 That way, you can prioritize using credit cards that give you the best rewards.

-2. Carry Debt When You’re Low on Cash
+4. Carry Debt When You’re Low On Cash

 Avoid canceling your credit cards during a recession.
 Keeping the account open but the balance low (or at zero) could help you in two ways.

 One, it gives you a way to handle an emergency expense.
 Two, it could help you maintain a good credit standing.
-Part of your credit score is based on your credit card balances compared to your credit limits.
-The more available credit you have, the better.
+Part of your credit score is based on your credit card balances versus your credit limits.
+The more credit you have, the better.

-Paying an annual fee for a credit card?
-Call your issuer and ask them to waive it.
+If you’re paying an annual fee for a credit card, call your issuer and ask them to waive it.
 They might.
 If they don’t, ask if they can downgrade the card to a version with no annual fee.

 | Card Name | Reward Rate | Categories | Annual Fee | Sign-Up Bonus |